5Noxi/win-config/visibility/desc.md

 # Optimize Visual Effects

 Open `SystemPropertiesPerformance.exe` & apply the following settings, turning on/off other options is personal preference.
-A system restart is required to apply the changes:
+A system restart may be required to apply the changes:
 ```bat
 shutdown -r -t 0
 ```